 The Board does not have an office location or staff, nor does it manage its own finances.
-The Department of Environment, Climate Change and Municipalities provide administrative and technical support.
+MAPA provides administrative and technical support.
 Board members are paid honoraria as well as related travel expenses from the Department's budget.

-The following is a summary of ECCM's 2019-20 expenditures related to the Central Newfoundland Regional Appeal Board's honoraria and travel expenses:
+The following is a summary of the 2021-22 expenditures related to the Central Newfoundland Regional Appeal Board's honoraria and travel expenses:

 Expenditure Name Expenditure Amount

-Honoraria \$1,005.00
+Honoraria \$2,440.00

-Travel Cost \$1,211.64
+Travel Cost \$1,352,17

-Total \$2,216.64
+Total \$3,792.17